 - HDL carries cholesterol away from the arterial wall to the liver for recycling or removal from the body.
 High blood levels of HDL cholesterol are therefore desirable.

-- VLDL are mainly triglycerides.
+- VLDL is mainly triglycerides.
 High levels of triglycerides also increase the risk of heart disease.

 The production of triglycerides affects cholesterol